dreamcatchme/documentation-markdown/introduction-to-iota/introduction/what-is-iota.md

 # What is IOTA?

-IOTA is a [distributed ledger technology (DLT)](/introduction-to-iota/concepts/distributed-ledger-technology.md) that allows computers in an IOTA network to send, store, and access immutible records of data transfers.
+IOTA is a [distributed ledger technology (DLT)](/introduction-to-iota/concepts/distributed-ledger-technology.md) that allows computers in an IOTA network to do the following:
+* Transfer data and value among each other
+* Store an immutible record of all data and value transfers
+* Access records of data and value transfers

 ## What is the purpose of IOTA?

-IOTA is standardized protocol that gives developers the building blocks for developing applications that make secure, auditable, and automated peer-to-peer transactions.
+IOTA is standardized protocol that offers you the building blocks for developing applications that make automated transactions for the machine-to-machine economy.

-The vision of IOTA is clear: To enable a machine-to-machine economy.

 OK, but what's that?
 A machine-to-machine economy is one in which any computer can transfer value to other computers.
-At the moment, this is impossible because computers need permission to connect to a bank and they need an identity before they can have a bank account.
+At the moment, this type of economy is impossible.
+Computers need an identity and permission to connect to a bank before they can have a bank account.

-IOTA solves this problem with cryptography by creating an automated way of giving computers a unique password (seed) that is used to verify thier identities and allows them to have accounts (addresses) on which they can store value and transfer that value in the form of [IOTA tokens](#what-is-the-iota-token-and-why is-it-valuable).
+IOTA solves this problem by giving computers a unique, verifiable identity (seed) that allows them to have accounts (addresses) on which they can store value and transfer it in the form of [IOTA tokens](#what-is-the-iota-token-and-why is-it-valuable).

 But IOTA isn't just about sending value.
 In IOTA, you can also send data, which is set to become the [world's most valuable resource](https://www.economist.com/leaders/2017/05/06/the-worlds-most-valuable-resource-is-no-longer-oil-but-data).
-By allowing computers to send secure data to each other, IOTA opens the flood gates for innovative applications that allow machines to identify and authenticate one another and send encrypted messaging streams that authenticated computers can read.

-A machine-to-machine economy could facilitate the birth of a [third industrial revolution](https://www.youtube.com/watch?v=QX3M8Ka9vUA&feature=youtu.be).
+By allowing computers to send secure data to each other, IOTA opens the flood gates for applications that monetize data to bring about a [third industrial revolution](https://www.youtube.com/watch?v=QX3M8Ka9vUA&feature=youtu.be).

 ## How does IOTA work?